TheAlmightyBob/TripSketch/README.md

 In order to keep focus on the trip being planned, the displayed calendar range is specified by the user.

 ###Tech stuff
-Built with Xamarin.Forms and my Calendars API plugin (see other GitHub repo).
+Built with Xamarin.Forms and my [Calendar API plugin](https://github.com/TheAlmightyBob/Calendars).
 Wrote my own MVVM supporting stuff because I felt like it.
 Yes I could have saved time with MVVM Cross, MVVM Light, or Xamarin.Forms.Labs... all great libraries.